-4.6 Remobilization of phosphate
+4.4.3 Remobilization of phosphate

-Finally, the question arises what the effect of the preferential P precipitation during oxidation of Fe(II) will be on phosphate retention.
-The formation of Fe(III)-phosphate precipitates during oxygenation of groundwater in the soil surrounding the ditch or tube drain may result in permanent retention of phosphate at the transition zone from groundwater to surface water.
-However, the particulate P stored in this zone may be discharged to the surface water by erosion during high flow conditions or remobilized to dissolved P by reductive dissolution or aging of Fe(III) precipitates.
+Finally, the question arises of what the effect of the preferential P precipitation during oxidation of Fe(II) will be on phosphate retention.
+The formation of Fe(III)-phosphate precipitates during oxygenation of groundwater in the soil surrounding the ditch or tube drain may result in permanent retention of phosphate at the transition zone from groundwater into surface water.
+However, the structural P stored in this zone may be discharged to the surface water by erosion during high flow conditions or remobilized to dissolved P by reductive dissolution or aging of Fe(III) precipitates.
 Thus, the transformation of the Fe precipitates may result in the release of dissolved phosphate.
-A limited

-- 15 number of time-resolved experiments addressed the effect transformation processes.
-Voegelin at al. (2013) measured a slow increase in dissolved phosphate after most Fe(II) had been oxidized.
-Gerke (1993) found that about 38% of the phosphate adsorbed to freshly-prepared ferrihydrite was released back into solution within 38 days of aging.
-Mayer and Jarrell (2000) observed ~ 75% phosphate release back into solu- - tion after 10-15 days of aging.
+A limited number of time-resolved experiments addressed the effect of transformation processes.
+All measured an increase in dissolved phosphate (Mayer and Jarrell, 2000; Gerke, 1993; Voegelin et al., 2013).
 Voegelin et al. (2013) attributed this phosphate release to ongoing Fe(III) polymerization into (crystalline) Fe(III)-(hydr)oxides combined with no further Fe(III) supply to the solid phase that could have retained phosphate.
-The question remains if this phosphate release process due to aging of minerals occurs in the natural environment as well at these reported levels.
-After all, there is an ongoing Fe(II) - 25 supply in the natural environment resulting in the formation of new Fe(III) precipitates.
-Moreover, solutes such as silicate or humic acid interfer with Fe(III) polymerization and may markedly slow down Fe(III) polymerization, phase transformation and associated phosphate release (Gerke, 1993; Mayer and Jarrell, 2000).
+The question remains whether this phosphate release process due to aging of minerals occurs in the natural environment as well at these reported levels.
+After all, there is an ongoing Fe(II) supply in the natural environment resulting in the formation of new Fe(III) precipitates.
+Moreover, solutes such as silicate or humic acid interfere with Fe(III) polymerization and may markedly slow down Fe(III) polymerization, phase transformation and associated phosphate release (Gerke, 1993; Mayer and Jarrell, 2000).